amm009uk/esp8266/README.md

 AND OF COURSE the many examples on github

-My development environment is with Atom with its builtin PlatformIO toolset.
-Its a fantastic build and debug environment!
+My development environment is with VSCode + PlatformIO